Chrinkus/advent-of-code/2022/c/README.md

 I needed to write a `_strsub_to_int` function for int parsing.
 It was a fun challenge and I look forward to improving it to make it resilient to overflow.
 In general, the `strsub` implementation was very useful.

 I write a lot of for-loops that I hoped to replace with my `vector_foreach` but they're all part of recursive functions and require more than a single 'user-data' member.

+## Day 8 - Treetop Tree House

+### Challenge Notes

+This was a nice return to 2D map-based problems.
+I have two overly-long functions that process the views and scores in the four cardinal directions.
+They're straight-forward enough but contain a lot of almost repetitive code.
+I'm not sure of how to abstract the minor changes between up, down, left and right loops into a smaller format so they stay as written.

+Most of the time was spent on library stuff..

+### Library Notes

+A 2D problem heralded the return of my Fruity library.
+I haven't used it in a while and spent a bit of time bringing the API up to my current standard of usability.
+There are a few changes I still plan to make but for now it was fun to get back into it.

+My questionable decision making in designing early parts of libcgs came up again, this time with the `cgs_io_readlines` function.
+For whatever reason, when designing it I decided to try to store the lines as `char*`'s.
+I even acknowledged the problems associated with iterating through a vector of `*(char**)`'s but the best solution I found was to hide the hideousness behind typedef's.

+Now its suddenly so clear that I should have just used `cgs_string`'s.
+This change exposed a bug in my `cgs_string_copy` code so the decision to change was a two-fer!